Kong/galileo-agent-java/README.md

-# Analytics Java Agent
+# Mashape Analytics Java Agent

-It is a java Agent to report HTTP traffic to [Mashape API Analytics](http://apianalytics.com/) using [API Log Format](https://github.com/APIAnalytics/spec).Analytics Java Agent is a custom servlet filter which intercepts the request and response and sends it to API Analytics server asynchronously to generate analytics information.
+Java Agent to report HTTP traffic to [MashapeAPI Analytics](https://www.apianalytics.com/) using [API Log Format](https://github.com/Mashape/api-log-format/).Analytics Java Agent is a custom servlet filter which intercepts the request and response and sends it to API Analytics server asynchronously to generate analytics information.
 It needs a web container to run, to send data from a app running in Java SE environment please use our standalone proxy or use one of our data collection APIs.

 ## Installation